Skip to main content

 Image from Keukenhof

-Widely regarded as the most beautiful spring garden in the world, Keukenhof is an unmissable attraction in the Flower Strip.
-From 21 March until 12 May 2024, this spectacular garden opens its gates again, allowing visitors to experience millions of blooming flowers spread across 32 hectares of immaculately landscaped grounds.
+Widely regarded as the most beautiful spring garden in the world, Keukenhof is an unmissable attraction in the Flower Bulb region.
+From 20 March until 11 May 2025, this spectacular garden opens its gates again, allowing visitors to experience millions of blooming flowers spread across 32 hectares of immaculately landscaped grounds.
 The world-famous Dutch tulips are central to the display, with over 800 varieties in all manner of colours and shapes exhibited.
 Here’s our roundup of the top reasons to visit Keukenhof Gardens this year.

 1. Stunning photo opportunities